Singularities of free group character varieties: Introduction

-$\XC{r}(G)$ is a complex affine variety and has a well defined singular locus (a proper subvariety) which we denote by $\XC{r}(G)^{sing}$.
-In the other case, $\XC{r}(K)$ is a semi-algebraic set and so embeds in a real algebraic set and so also has a singular locus $\XC{r}(K)^{sing}$.
+The space $\XC{r}(G)$, called the $G$-character variety of $\F_r$, is a complex affine variety and so has a well-defined (algebraic) singular locus (a proper sub-variety) which we denote by $\XC{r}(G)^{sing}$.
+Similarly, $\XC{r}(K)$ is a semi-algebraic set and so has a real algebraic coordinate ring which likewise determines an algebraic singular locus $\XC{r}(K)^{sing}$.
+For simplicity, despite the fact it is generally not an algebraic set, we will also refer to $\XC{r}(K)$ as a character variety.

-We will be mainly concerned with the cases when $G$ is the general linear group $\GLm{n}$ or the special linear group $\SLm{n}$ (over $\C$), for which $K$ is the unitary group $K=\Um{n}$ or the special unitary group $\SUm{n}$, respectively.

-In these cases a representation $\rho$ is called {\it irreducible} if with respect to the standard action of $G$, respectively $K$, on $\C^n$ the induced action of $\rho(\F_r)$ does not have any non-trivial proper invariant subspaces.
+We will be mainly concerned with the cases when $G$ is the general linear group $\GLm{n}$ or the special linear group $\SLm{n}$ (over $\C$), for which $K$ is the unitary group $\Um{n}$ or the special unitary group $\SUm{n}$, respectively.
+In these cases a representation $\rho$ is called {\it irreducible} if with respect to the standard action of $G$, respectively $K$, on $\C^n$ the induced action of $\rho(\F_r)$ does not have any non-trivial proper invariant sub-spaces.
 Otherwise $\rho$ is called {\it reducible}.
 This allows one to define the sets $\XC{r}(G)^{red}$ and $\XC{r}(K)^{red}$ which correspond to the spaces of equivalence classes in $\XC{r}(G)$, respectively $\XC{r}(K)$, that have a representative which is reducible.